AJami Neighborhood "Fabric of Life" Tour - With a Local Resident Guide

 In Ajami, you can also fall in love through your stomach..
 Alongside the long lines at the famous hummus restaurants in the Abu Hassan and Kalboni neighborhoods, there are the equally famous bagel bakeries and, of course, some of the coffee shops whose aroma I love to wake up to in the morning.
 Speaking of smells, there's nothing like sitting on the beach promenade, sprawled on the grass or sitting on a bench, and indulging in the smell of the sea, which reminds me that we haven't talked about a fish meal in Jaffa yet.
 More than anything, I look for traditional foods that can be tasted mainly in homes.
 With loving hands, the women knead the dough and fill it with spices and stories.
 I love the human interaction and the story at the tip of the fork.

 When I wander around my neighborhood for pleasure, I like to look at doors..
 Here you can find endless specials..
 I know that behind each of them there is a special human story.
-No less, and I am curious to discover it, to open a door in both senses of the word.
-Encounters that I also share with my travelers, if possible.
-The press and television talk about Jaffa in the context of gentrification and real estate values.
-The film Ajami deals with crime, but the story here is much more fascinating and complex than that.
-Therefore, it is recommended to get out of your chair and experience the place for yourself.
-It is recommended to tour with a guide, in my case with a local guide, and discover the essence of the place's charm.
+No less, and I'm curious to discover it, to open a door literally and figuratively.
+Meetings that I also expose to my travelers if possible.
+In the press and on television, they talk about Jaffa in the context of gentrification and the price of real estate.
+The movie "Ajami" deals with crime, but the story here is much more fascinating and complex than that.
+Therefore, it is recommended to get off the couch and experience the place for yourselves.
+Here, it is recommended to tour with a guide, in my case with a local guide, and alongside all of this, discover the essence of the place's magic.
 Ajami is my neighborhood.
-It is where I chose to live.
-I weave my story in my home into the tour.
-Here I go to sleep and wake up into the delicate and very special fabric of life.
+The place where I chose to live and reside.
+And in my home, I weave my story into the tour.
+Here I go to sleep and wake up to the delicate and very special fabric of life.

-Ajami is 'the stranger,' the Persian.
-Various traditions have sprung up around him, one of which claims that this is the burial place of Ibrahim al-Ajami, upon which the neighborhood's mosque was built – the Ajami Mosque.
+Ajami means ‘the stranger,’ the Persian.
+Various traditions are intertwined around him.
+According to one, this is the burial place of Ibrahim al-Ajami, and the neighborhood mosque, Ajami Mosque, was built on it.

-The garden is named after an event in which a neighborhood resident, Abed al-Jani, was murdered by an Arab terrorist while trying to protect a girl, Ilanit Ohana, who was also murdered in the same incident in 1992.
-The street adjacent to the garden where Abed al-Jani lived is named after him.
+The park, named after him, commemorates an event in which a neighborhood resident, Abd al-Jani, was murdered by an Arab assailant while trying to protect the girl Ilanit Ohana, who was also murdered in the same event in 1992.
+The street near the garden where Abd al-Jani lived is named after him.

-The Jaffa electrical transformer stands at the edge of Gan HaShniim, at the corner of Yafo and Tziona Tagar Streets.
-It is one of the first five electrical transformers built by Pinchas Rotenberg at the beginning of the Jaffa Electric Company.
-The transformer was designed in an oriental style by architect Alexander Brovald.
+Jaffa's electric transformer stands at the edge of the Two Parks, at the corner of Yeffet and Ziona Tager streets.
+This is one of the first five electric transformers that Pinhas Rutenberg established at the beginning of the Jaffa Electric Company.
+The transformer was designed in an Oriental style by architect Alexander Baerwald.

-On the edge of the Givat Aliyah neighborhood, overlooking the beach, stands a building that differs in style from the other houses in the neighborhood: the Shimon Peres Center for Peace and Innovation.
-In the distant past, this was the site of the Jaffa Government Hospital, Donnel B. We recommend reserving a place to experience the beautiful face of Israel, its people, and its groundbreaking projects for the whole world, as part of Shimon Peres' vision.
+At the edge of the Givat Aliyah neighborhood, overlooking the sea, stands a building different in style from the neighborhood's houses: the Peres Center for Peace and Innovation.
+In the distant past, Jaffa's Donlo B’ government hospital was located here.
+It is recommended to book a visit and experience the beautiful interior of Israel, its people, and groundbreaking initiatives for the entire world, as part of Shimon Peres's vision.

 A city villa overlooking the sea—that was what Abdul Rahim wanted from Jewish architect Yitzhak Rapoport.
 The story of the building and the relationship between the two men, and how it became the French ambassador's residence, is a fascinating one.

-The picturesque bridge, designed by architect Zvi Harel, connects the neighborhood to the Jabalia Mosque.
-The bridge combines East and West, traditional and modern, inviting those who cross it to gaze at the sea on one side and the city on the other.
+The picturesque bridge, designed by architect Zvi Harel, connects the neighborhood to the Jabelia Mosque.
+The bridge blends East and West, traditional and modern, and invites those who cross it to gaze at the sea on one side and the city on the other.

 Tour structure: